Feedback on this teaching from Keith Roussel, Missionary to the Philippines

 Colossians 3:5 Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.
 6 Because of these, the wrath of God is coming.
 7 You used to walk in these ways, in the life you once lived.

 I have experienced this grace in my own personal life.
 When I was younger, I was enslaved to pornography and fantasy lust as well as the behavior which inevitably accompanies such slavery.
 By the grace of God I have put them to death.
 In that area I can now live a life pleasing to God.
 Therefore this grace taught by Paul is available to believers today.
 It is far more than someone committing the sin of fantasy lust accompanied by masturbation over and over, and then each time asking and receiving forgiveness from God.
 Radical Grace rather enables us to overcome the sin entirely and live holy lives pleasing to God.

-My wife and I have been happily married for 37 years and counting.
+My wife and I have been happily married for 47 years (as of 2020) and counting.
 We actually say “good morning” and hug each other every morning after we wake up.
 We are kind and courteous to one another.
 By God’s wonderful grace, we have learned how to love one another, putting to death our own selfish desires in obedience to the Lord’s commands.
 We believe we are leaving a good example for our daughters to follow.
 We believe this pleases the Lord.